guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 # A Unified Framework for LLM-based ReLabel Method

 ### Abstract
 In industry deep learning application, we need to train and deploy a small model for a specific task.
 Our dataset for the small model has a certain number of noisy data.
 The init datasets are from human labeling or LLM (large language model) generation or user behavior log.
 To achieve over 90% accuracy on the dev and test datasets, we propose a framework that identifies noisy and badcase data, relabels it using a LLM, and constrains the relabeling task to a binary classification problem.
 Our conclusion is that the method of using a large model to re-label noisy data is not very effective.
 This noisy data was identified by finding instances where the predictions of our small model and a large model either disagreed or had a large divergence.
 While it has been conclusively verified that manual re-labeling improves performance, re-labeling by the large model does not.
 For the overall workflow -- which involves writing prompts for a large model to label data, then training and deploying a small model for a specific task -- the best approach we've found so far is prompt-level relabeling with two loops: an LLM-prompt loop that iterates the prompt from the LLM's test-set badcases, then labels data and trains a small model; and a small-model loop that further iterates from the small model's test-set badcases, re-labels the training set, and retrains.
+On the fixed test set the small-model loop is higher (92% versus 86%), but human evaluation of the small model's outputs on real-world data does not improve and declines slightly, from 95% for the LLM-prompt loop to 93% for the small-model loop.

 ### 1. Introduction